 Rather than taking Disney’s Magical Express to your hotel, you may instead elect to rent a car.
 We have an entire post titled Tips for Renting a Car at Walt Disney World that covers the ins and outs of renting a car, plus some of my thoughts on why or why not it might be a good idea.
 Suffice to say, if you don’t like waiting at all, like to be in control, and don’t mind driving while on vacation, renting a car is probably for you (this is doubly true if you ever want to leave Walt Disney World property–then a rental car becomes almost essential).
 While we regularly rent cars when traveling elsewhere, we have never rented a car at Walt Disney World.
 We typically use Hotwire for car rentals and book one of their “blind” Hot Rates.
 Renting a car can lead to longer waits and commute times, but we’ve found that not renting works better for us.
 Consider your circumstances and decide whether you might want a rental car.

-Let’s assume you don’t want to rent a car, nor do you want to use Uber or Lyft.
+Let’s assume you don’t want to rent a car, nor do you want to use Uber.
 Once you arrive at your resort hotel, you can rely upon Disney transportation.
-Transportation to the theme parks, water parks, and Downtown Disney begins approximately 2 hours prior to that park’s opening time and all transportation runs until approximately 1 hour after the parks close (if you’re still in the park one hour and 5 minutes after the park close, worry not, as Disney won’t leave you stranded at a park).
+Transportation to the theme parks, water parks, and Disney Springs (formerly Downtown Disney) begins approximately 2 hours prior to that park’s opening time and all transportation runs until approximately 1 hour after the parks close (if you’re still in the park one hour and 5 minutes after the park close, worry not, as Disney won’t leave you stranded at a park).
 Sometimes it’s closer to 2 hours after the parks close.
 All forms of Disney transportation have unload and load zones very close to the park entrance, making them more accessible than the parking lots for each of the parks.